freesewing/freesewing/markdown/dev/reference/api/utils/curveedge/en.md

 title: utils.curveEdge()
 ---

-The `utils.curveEdge()` function finds the edge of a cubic Bezier curve, given the curve, the edge to find ("top", "bottom", "left", or "right"), and the number of steps to divide the curve into while walking it.
+The `utils.curveEdge()` function finds the edge of a cubic Bézier curve, given the curve, the edge to find ("top", "bottom", "left", or "right"), and the number of steps to divide the curve into while walking it.

 ## Signature